 Vitamin D2 should never be used to treat vitamin D deficiency, but Pharmaceutical companies still produce only vitamin D2, because they can manufacture it as a pharmaceutical and recommend the prescription to your doctor.

-Essential for Maintaining Healthy Bone Growth and Density
+Essential for Maintaining a Healthy Immune System

 All information provided on this site, particularly any information relating to specific medical conditions, health care, preventive care, and healthy lifestyles, is presented for general informational purposes only.
 It should not be considered complete or exhaustive and does not cover all disorders or their treatment.
 It is not a substitute for the advice provided by your own physician or health care provider, and may not necessarily take your individual health situation into account.